alasca-association/tarook/docs/user/reference/actions-references.rst

    A valid Vault token with ``orchestrator`` or ``root`` policy must be sourced.

-YAOOK/K8s uses short-lived certificates for its kubeconfigs to enhance security.
+Tarook uses short-lived certificates for its kubeconfigs to enhance security.
-What that means is that the kubeconfig generated during a run of yaook/k8s-core is only valid for 8 days and needs to be refreshed using this script.
+What that means is that the kubeconfig generated during a run is only valid for 8 days and needs to be refreshed using this script.

 Apply Scripts
 -------------